cfurrow/cfurrow.github.io/_posts/2015-01-25-how-i-evernote.md

 Or, a simple way to create a table.
 Sometimes I just need to put things in tabular form, and Evernote does not make that easy or fluid.
 Microsoft's OneNote did this by letting you type some text, pressing "Tab" (I think), and it created a table cell around your first bit of text, and creates an empty cell for you to type into immediately.
 You can keep pressing "Tab" to add more cells to a row.
 If you pressed "Enter", it creates a new table row, and let's you start the process over again.
 If you press "Enter Enter", it exits out of table mode.

+# Let me know if you've got more tips!

+Hopefully that was somewhat helpful, and you've found a new tidbit of information to take back to your own productivity toolbelt.
+I'm always on the lookout for new ways to enhance how I work, so if you've got any, drop me a tweet [@carl_furrow](http://twitter.com/carl_furrow)